

 • Teaching space: any room or combination of rooms used to conduct teaching activities.

-• Timetabling Services: the central office responsible for the management of the University timetable.
+• Resource Scheduling Services: the central office responsible for the management of the University timetable.

-• Timetabling system: Syllabus Plus is the system used for the timetabling of teaching activities and the booking of non-teaching events in teaching spaces, known as the timetabling system at Flinders.
+• Timetabling system: Syllabus Plus is the system used for the timetabling of teaching activities and integrates with Resource Booker to allow users to make bookings for non-teaching activities in teaching spaces.

 • University space: all buildings and rooms managed by the University, whether owned, leased or shared with another organisation.
 [In the case of shared space, additional management principles may be applied by the sharing partner(s).]